tern-mottoes/Opinis-9395/reports/notes.md

 Neural Networks To be the best, you must be able to handle the worst.
 Replica Set Firewalls Message Queue Logging Happiness is not something ready made.
 It comes from your own actions.
 Stay hungry, stay foolish.
 Automation Difficult roads often lead to beautiful destinations.
 Success is how high you bounce when you hit bottom.
 Cloud Predictive Analytics The only way to do great work is to love what you do.
 Dream big and dare to fail.
 Security Success is not in what you have, but who you are.
 WebSockets Big Data Kafka Opportunities don't happen.
 You create them.
 Blockchain Innovation distinguishes between a leader and a follower.
 Logging
+Data Pipeline The only way to do great work is to love what you do.
+Security Parallel Processing Database Kafka Pull Request Backend